dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/azure-active-directory-groups-and-roles.md

 ::: moniker range=">= aspnetcore-5.0"

-Use **either** of the following approaches to create claims for AAD groups and roles, which are detailed in the following sections:
+Use **either** of the following approaches to create claims for AAD groups and roles:

 * [Use the Graph SDK](#use-the-graph-sdk)
 * [Use a named `HttpClient`](#use-a-named-httpclient)